rych-hysh/amateras/README.md

 docker-compose up
 ```

-after build to run app.
+to build and run app.